74Randall Williams

 Who was 74Randall's first wife?

-When enumerated for the 1830 census, 74Randall was living with a woman in her 20's (presumably his wife) and four children all under age 10.1 Therefore, he probably had married circa 1820.
+When enumerated for the 1830 census, 74Randall was living with a woman in her 20's (i.e., his wife) and four children all under age 10.1 Therefore, he probably had married circa 1820.
+His wife was named 153Annie,6 but what about her maiden name?

 Georgia } To all people to whom these presents shall come I Jessee